Tanhaji: The Unsung Warrior New Poster: Saif Ali Khan's Fierce Look Is Giving Us The Chills!

 Ajay Devgn is all set to bring to life the role of Chhatrapati Shivaji Maharaja's close aid, Tanhaji Malusare on the big screen.
 The film titled 'Tanhaji: The Unsung Warrior' has Saif Ali Khan playing the role of the main antagonist named Udaybhan Rathod.

-Speaking about his role in the film, Saif earlier told Mid-day, "I'm going by the written word.
+Speaking about his role in the film, Saif had earlier told Mid-Day, "I'm going by the written word.
 A chunk of the research has been done by Om (Raut), who has done a thorough job.
 Since it is an action-packed film, I was required to look leaner.
 I had to be adept in horse riding.
 The fact that I was coming straight off Navdeep's [Singh] film made it tad easier.
 The physical prep has been rigorous for this film."

-He further added, "My character is the antagonist.
+He had further added, "My character is the antagonist.
 But he just happens to be on the wrong side."

-Directed by Om Raut, 'Tanhaji: The Unsung Warrior' also stars Kajol playing the role of Tanhaji's wife Savitri.
-The film is slated to release on January 10, 2020 and will lock horns with Deepika Padukone's 'Chhapaak' at the box office.
+Directed by Om Raut, 'Tanhaji: The Unsung Warrior' also stars Kajol in the role of Tanhaji's wife, Savitri.
+The film is slated to release on January 10, 2020, and will lock horns with Deepika Padukone's 'Chhapaak' at the box office.

 Is Saif Ali Khan Jealous Of Wife Kareena Kapoor Khan's Success?
 Here's What The Actor Has To Say